vmartins00/GettingAndCleaningData/codebook.md

- Headers

-#Overview
+# Overview
-##The data was sourced from the UCI machine learning repository.
+The data was sourced from the UCI machine learning repository. http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
-##For this analysis, data was provided by the instructors of Getting and Cleaning Data (Coursera).
+For this analysis, data was provided by the instructors of Getting and Cleaning Data (Coursera). https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-#Variables Synopsis
+# Variables Synopsis
-##As explained in the features_info.txt file from the source, smartphone sensor data was captured for subjects performing 6 different physical activities.
+As explained in the features_info.txt file from the source, smartphone sensor data was captured for subjects performing 6 different physical activities.
 The features come from the accelerometer and gyroscope There are 3-axial raw signals with a time dimension.
-I refer you to the above mentioned documentation for further details.
-##For this analysis, we created a subset of features with measures of mean and standard deviation only. '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+I created a subset of features with measures of mean and standard deviation only. '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-#Data Dictionary
+# Data Dictionary
-##The complete list of of other variables summarized in the final tidy data set, per participant, per activity.
+The complete list of of other variables summarized in the final tidy data set, per participant, per activity.
 These are as described in features_info.txt
 * "subject"
 * "activity"
 * "timeBodyAccelerometer-mean()-X"